 Arnold believed the Continental Congress insufficiently rewarded his efforts, especially considering his sacrifices.
 After being appointed to brigadier general, Arnold watched as Congress passed him over for promotion to the post of major general five times in favor of his subordinates.
-Arnold had every intention of resigning from military service following these outrages but for n Washington’s insistence that he stay.
+Arnold had every intention of resigning from military service following these outrages but not for Washington’s insistence that he stay.
 He was rewarded in 1777 with a promotion to major general and a post as military commander of Philadelphia.

 Arnold’s behavior eventually came to frustrate his relationships with other Continental officials.
 He feuded with several officers in the Continental Army, including Moses Hazen, John Brown, and James Easton.
 Arnold lived extravagantly in Philadelphia and also engineered a variety of business deals that earned him a reputation for questionable practices in his desperate desire to impress Edward Shippen, a wealthy Philadelphia Loyalist, so that he could marry his 18-year-old daughter, Peggy.
 Arnold’s behavior became so questionable that some began to suspect he was covertly dealing with the British to make his money.
 Although he successfully secured Peggy’s hand, Arnold’s extravagance and imprudence, ultimately, drove him deep into debt.